 iCloud shouldn’t be confused with Apple’s other service, iCloud Drive. iCloud is a cloud storage and backup service, while iCloud Drive is more like Dropbox and lets you share documents and the like.
 We’ve compared iCloud Drive to one of our favorite providers IDrive in another article.

-If you’d like to know more about iCloud before we get started, either check out our showdown of the best cloud storage of 2017 or our video review below.
+If you’d like to know more about iCloud before we get started, either check out our showdown of the best cloud services or our video review below.

 iCloud Video Review